Opening negotiation offers typically “anchor” the discussion and shape settlement values.

 Another advantage of more precise offers is that buyers may not recognize their actual magnitude: Buyers underestimated the size of precise prices, particularly under uncertain conditions in studies by Cornell’s Manoj Thomas and Vrinda Kadiyali with Daniel H. Simon of Indiana University.

-In fact, U.S. homeowner participants in their lab said they would pay a higher price quoted in precise numbers than when stated in round numbers, validated in the team’s analysis of actual residential real estate transactions in two U.S. markets.
+In fact, U.S. homeowner participants in their lab said they would pay a higher price quoted in precise numbers than when stated in round number in the team’s analysis of actual residential real estate transactions in two U.S. markets.

-Precise offers seem to offer some of the benefits of favorably anchoring negotiation discussions while reducing some of the risks of extreme offers.
+Precise offers provide some of the benefits of favorably anchoring negotiation discussions while reducing risks of extreme offers.

 -*How effective have you found “precise” opening offers in achieving your negotiation goals?